mnemnion/loon/notes/clu/Rationale.md

 LuaJIT fits the bill perfectly.
 I can, and will, go into detail as to why the table object in Lua is the perfect compromise data structure for the kind of highly dynamic system needed to conn a bridge, as well as why prototype objects are correct for this use case.
 Here I will indicate the argument, and link to it when it exists.

 Lua, the language, is not currently suitable.
 The reasons for this are subtle, and covered [elsewhere](lun.md), still, the changes must be made.
 In particular, a bridge language must consider the global namespace sacred and allow only the most limited tampering with it.
 This requires the full tool kit of local by default, `local` to force shadowing, `outer` to refer to an otherwise shadowed variable, and either `def` or `export` to declare a variable into the global namespace.

+This is not, in itself, sufficient.
+Lua is so simple and beautiful as to be nearly homoiconic, certainly tables may be loaded up in arbitrary ways, but programming computers is neither horseshoes nor hand grenades.
+Writing a bridge will involve large amounts of generated code, complex introspection, and other concepts that are cleanly expressed with [s-expression](http://en.wikipedia.org/wiki/S-expression) syntax.

+### JSON, Clojure, EDN

+Our homoiconic system is simple, and based firmly on the principle of least surprise.
+No one programming in the twenty teens should be surprised to find `{}` enclosing a map, `[]` defining a vector, nor `()` as an expression.
+Note that we call `()` an expression or expr, not a list.
+The `l` in Clu is from Lua and Clojure, not Lisp. `'()` we call a quoted expression, any form which is quoted is literally a table bearing a Node metatable.
+Nodes can be almost arbitrarily complex.
+The use of `\o/` (the `o` is stylistic) for destructuring is novel, but consistent, and some convention is absolutely necessary to cleanly represent Lua's embrace of multiple returns.
+I flirted with hijacking `<>` for type related matters, but relented and returned them to userspace.
+Jacking `\/` is already fairly provocative behaviour, though I expect I should be able to make `\'(/ 2 3)/` parse correctly and return `~'/, ~'2, ~'3`.
+Clu's syntax is not particularly minimalist.

 ### The Clu contribution